-Padmasambhava is certainly a well known character in Tibetan Buddhism.
+Padmasambhava is certainly a well known character in Tibetan Buddhism and specifically the Nyingma Tradition.
 In art he is portrayed in a variety of different appearances such as the well known Eight Forms which describe his life story in brief, along with a host of meditational deity depictions, both peaceful and wrathful.
 Padmasambhava is understood as both a man and a deity.
 Aside from the great variety of depictions, Padmasambhava is also associated with a geographic location - maybe myth and maybe real.

 The real uniqueness of Copper Coloured Mountain paintings are found with the groups of deities and lineage teachers that immediately accompany Padmasambhava, in front and at the sides, located on the ground floor.
 These figures are not at all consistent from composition to composition.
 The surrounding figures change and are substituted depending first on the particular Nyingma sub-lineage relating to the donor of the religious work of art and secondly to the training and preferences of the artist.